Board of Trustees

-Michelle currently serves as the alumna adviser for the USF chapter.
-She has been a Circle of Sisterhood volunteer, speaking at campuses in the central Florida area.
-In her community, Michelle is involved in a number of education-related organizations that serve disadvantaged, at-risk and homeless individuals.
-She serves as a board member for Starting Right, Now, Men of Vision, Inc. and is a mentor for several at-risk teenagers.
-She has been involved as a community leader in the Hillsborough County Public Schools, serving on the Citizen Advisory Committee for more than 20 years, and currently serves as Chairman of The East Tampa Academy, a public charter school.
-Michelle and her husband Robert have three grown children, Taylor, Connor and Jilan.
-She enjoys exercise, reading, travel and paddle-boarding.
+Within her community, Michelle is involved in a number of education-related organizations that serve disadvantaged, at-risk, and homeless individuals.
+She is a board member for Starting Right, Now, Men of Vision, Inc., and is a mentor for several at-risk teenagers.
+She has also been a leader for Hillsborough County Public Schools for more than 20 years serving on the Citizen Advisory Committee.

 Christi Flynn, Board of Trustees

 “I didn’t have any barriers to education─not a single one.
 I had everything I needed to not only access education but to excel at it.
 ‘To whom much is given, much is expected.’”

 Christi Flynn harnessed her boundless energy, creativity, and positive outlook to make an enormous difference in others’ lives when she became a Circle of Sisterhood Foundation volunteer.
 She retired from a successful career in marketing and event management for high-tech clients like Microsoft and turned her focus to the most important things in her life: being the world’s best wife and mother and contributing her professional strengths as a volunteer.
 Her experience as a member of Delta Delta Delta at the University of Washington made seeking volunteer roles within the interfraternal community, especially helping young women find similar positive educational experiences, a no-brainer.